kylehwelch/WhatsTypescript/README.md

 what is typescript?

 there is this language, [Typescript](https://www.typescriptlang.org).
-Microsoft maintains it, it's become a very intersting contender for the best new front end language.
+Microsoft maintains it, it has become a very interesting contender for the best new front end language.
 It's different in that it is is _strongly-typed_ but at it's code it is bascially Javascript.

 You job is learn enough about Typescript to build a pretty simple app.